Data-Science-Eurecat/HoNCAML/docs/source/what.rst

 =================
- What is HONCAML
+ What is HoNCAML
 =================

-HONCAML (HOlistic No Code Automated Machine Learning) is a tool aimed to run automated machine learning pipelines for problems of diferent nature; main types of pipeline would be:
+HoNCAML (HOlistic No Code Automated Machine Learning) is a tool aimed to run automated machine learning pipelines for problems of diferent nature; main types of pipeline would be: